Bezirksoberliga

 The Bezirksoberliga (Football County Premier League) was the seventh tier of the German football league system in the state of Bavaria from 1988 to 2012.
-The Bezirksoberligas have also existed in other states of Germany, like Hesse and Lower Saxony.
+The Bezirksoberligas also existed in other states of Germany, like Hesse and Lower Saxony.
 In Hesse, they were renamed to Gruppenligas, in Lower Saxony to Landesligas.
 At the end of the 2011–12 season, Bavaria abolished its Bezirksoberligas, too, leaving Germany without such a league in senior men's football unless another federation would opt to rename or introduce a league.

 Overview

 In Niedersachsen

 With the introduction of the 3.
 Liga and the disbanding of the Oberliga Nord in 2008, the two Verbandsligas in Niedersachsen became the highest amateur leagues for the state.
 Accordingly, the two leagues were renamed to Oberliga, their new names being: